Yale–NUS College: Launch

-Planned Closure
+Closure

-Despite previous assurances that Yale-NUS would not be affected by the launching of NUS's College of Humanities and Sciences, NUS later announced in August 2021 that the college would close, being merged with the University Scholars Programme to form an interdisciplinary college tentatively referred to as the 'New College'.
+The closure of Yale–NUS College was initiated by NUS President Tan Eng Chye, who approached Yale President Peter Salovey in July 2021 with the decision, surprising Yale administrators who "were confident that Yale–NUS was living up to its ambitions".
+Despite previous assurances that Yale–NUS would not be affected by the launching of NUS's College of Humanities and Sciences, NUS later announced in August 2021 that the college would close, being merged with the University Scholars Programme to form an interdisciplinary college tentatively referred to as the 'New College'.
 The closure was made without any consultation with faculty, most senior administrators, and students due to sensitivities between both universities.
-The closure of Yale-NUS College was initiated by NUS President Tan Eng Chye, who approached Yale President Peter Salovey in July 2021 with the decision, surprising Yale administrators who "were confident that Yale-NUS was living up to its ambitions".

 According to Yale Daily News, the "National University of Singapore’s one-sided decision to push Yale out of the universities’ joint college surprised Yale administrators, who were subsequently forced to accept the change".
-Yale University also stated that either party can withdraw from the college from 2025.The decision was made by NUS without input from many senior figures at Yale University, NUS, and Yale-NUS.
-Yale-NUS President Tan Tai Yong described the decision to shut down the college as a fait accompli.
+Yale University also stated that either party can withdraw from the college from 2025.
+The decision was made by NUS without input from many senior figures at Yale University, NUS, and Yale–NUS.
+Yale–NUS President Tan Tai Yong described the decision to shut down the college as a "fait accompli".

-A petition titled "#NoMoreTopDown" is drafted and calls for the reversal of the decision.
-It receives over 10,000 signatures.
+A petition titled "#NoMoreTopDown" was drafted and calls for the reversal of the decision.
+It received over 13,000 signatures.

-The Class of 2025, admitted in 2021, would be the last cohort to receive a Yale-NUS degree.
-In Peter Salovey's statement on the shutdown, he expressed a wish for Yale-NUS to continue, stating that Yale-NUS is “a unique and remarkable living and learning experience in Singapore.”
+The Class of 2025, admitted in 2021, would be the last cohort to receive a Yale–NUS degree.
+In Peter Salovey's statement on the shutdown, he expressed a wish for Yale–NUS to continue, stating that Yale–NUS was "a unique and remarkable living and learning experience in Singapore."
+By the end of its operations, the institution will have produced approximately 1,500 graduates and employed 90 faculty and staff members.

+2025 book and DVD destruction incident

+On 20 May 2025, 60 to 70 bags of books from the former Yale–NUS library were discarded by NUS, leading to widespread condemnation among the Yale–NUS alumni community, citing concerns over the destruction of knowledge.
+The incident was described as an "operational lapse" by NUS officials, with university librarian Natalie Pang describing the 9,000 books earmarked for disposal comprised approximately 20% of the Yale–NUS Library.
+NUS provost Aaron Thean issued a recorded apology.

+Member of Parliament-elect of Singapore Jamus Lim criticised the destruction of the books, adding “You may say that books are just books; without reading them, they are just ink printed on dead trees.
+Yet there is something magical about a simple tome.”
+Students were also directed by NUS officials to destroy DVDs of classic films.